 Various faith groups operate about half of Alberta's independent schools, but they are not alone.
-Alberta's separate school system includes
+Alberta's separate school system includes approximately 173,164 students in faith-based schools, where faith permeates the entire school culture.

 Faith is an important part of Alberta's culture and heritage, and as such needs to be taught.
 How to teach it is a question that can be answered differently by different school systems, a choice which promotes democracy and diversity.